tanhowseng/lab2-tanhowseng/README.md

 ## References

 > TODO:
-> * Please add your references in the following
+> * Please add your references in the following <br />
 Mostly the example.py and the lab2_tasks PDF file.
 Other than that, I also used some of these websites:
-* 1. Python Classes and Objects: https://www.w3schools.com/python/python_classes.asp
+1. Python Classes and Objects: https://www.w3schools.com/python/python_classes.asp
-* 2. Vim tips and tricks: https://www.cs.swarthmore.edu/oldhelp/vim/selection.html
+2. Vim tips and tricks: https://www.cs.swarthmore.edu/oldhelp/vim/selection.html

 * **Mininet**